-China 19%

-Germany 15%

-Ireland/Denmark 14%

-Netherlands 8%

-Hong Kong 5%
+China 19% Germany 15% Ireland/Denmark 14% Netherlands 8% Hong Kong 5%

-Ireland 66%

-Spain 11%

-Other EU countries 19%

-Non-EU countries 4%
+TOP 4 DESTINATIONS FOR UK PROCESSED PORK EXPORTS (2017) Ireland 66% Spain 11% Other EU countries 19% Non-EU countries 4%

-TOP 5 DESTINATIONS FOR UK OFFAL EXPORTS (2017) China 40% Hong Kong 21% Netherlands 9% Philippines 8% Denmark 6%
+TOP 5 DESTINATIONS FOR UK OFFAL EXPORTS (2017)

+China 40% Hong Kong 21% Netherlands 9% Philippines 8% Denmark 6%

 Most UK sow meat is exported due to low domestic demand.
-Of the exports the UK sends to Germany, the majority comprised of sow meat, which is processed into products such as continental sausages.
+Of the exports the UK sends to Germany, the majority comprise sow meat, which is processed into products such as continental sausages.
 A proportion of this product may then be exported back to the UK market.